matcls/AirBnB_clone/README.md

 # AirBnB clone - The console

-In the first part of the AirBnB clone project, in which we implemented the console we use for data management (creating, saving, loading and updating objects) in a JSON file using serialization/deserialization.
+In the first part of the AirBnB clone project, we have implemented the console we use for data management (creating, saving, loading and updating objects) in a JSON file using serialization/deserialization.

 ## The Console